Progeroid syndromes: RecQ-associated PS

 RecQ is a family of conserved ATP-dependent helicases required for repairing DNA and preventing deleterious recombination and genomic instability.
 DNA helicases are enzymes that bind to double-stranded DNA and temporarily separate them.
-This unwinding is required in replication of the genome during mitosis, but in the context of PS, it is a required step in repairing damaged DNA.
-Thus, DNA helicases, such as RecQ, maintain the integrity of a cell, and defects in these helicases are linked to an increased predisposition to cancer and aging phenotypes.
+This unwinding is required during replication of the genome under mitosis, but in the context of PS, it is a required step in repairing damaged DNA.
+Thus, DNA helicases, maintain the integrity of a cell, and defects in these helicases are linked to an increased predisposition to cancer and aging phenotypes.
 Thus, individuals with RecQ-associated PS show an increased risk of developing cancer, which is caused by genomic instability and increased rates of mutation.

 There are five genes encoding RecQ in humans (RECQ1-5), and defects in RECQL2/WRN, RECQL3/BLM and RECQL4 lead to Werner syndrome (WS), Bloom syndrome (BS), and Rothmund–Thomson syndrome (RTS), respectively.
 On the cellular level, cells of affected individuals exhibit chromosomal abnormalities, genomic instability, and sensitivity to mutagens.